juanfonsecasolis-automation/javascript-playwright-Bondar-course/README.md

 * using keyword "await" all the times you want to use a web componentn is indeed a hassle, same for async and extra {} in the parameters;
 * using JS/TS could make possible use the ReactJS native test libraries.

+## Page Object Model (POM)
+"Is a design pattern used in test automation to organize source code, improve maintenability, and reusability of the code.
+Every page of the application has its own class with methods responsible for operations on this page." - A. Bondar

+POM is based on the _Don't repeat yourself_ (DRY) and _Keep it simple stupid_ (KISS) principles; and it is a good companion for _descriptive naming_, which is naming members in a meaninful way, and _avoid tiny methods_, which is creating methods for code blocks instead of single statements, which overcomplicates the development.

 ## References
 1. Artem Bondar.
 Playwright: Web Automation Testing From Zero to Hero.
 Udemy.
 URL: https://www.udemy.com/course/playwright-from-zero-to-hero (last consulted on 12/6/24).
 2. Zhimin Zhan.
 Why JavaScript Is Not a Suitable Language for Real Web Test Automation?.
 Medium.
 URL: https://medium.com/@zhiminzhan/why-javascript-is-not-a-suitable-language-for-real-web-test-automation-3a87eb4b0b50 (last consulted on 12/06/24).